influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/testing/benchmark.md

 ---
 title: testing.benchmark() function
+description: >
-description: The `testing.benchmark()` function collects benchmark data for a Flux test case.
+  The `testing.benchmark()` function allows for accurate benchmark tests by executing a test case without the additional overhead of comparing input and output tables.
 menu:
   influxdb_2_0_ref:
     name: testing.benchmark
     parent: Testing
 weight: 301
-draft: true
 ---

-The `testing.benchmark()` function collects benchmark data for a Flux test case.
+The `testing.benchmark()` function allows for accurate benchmark tests by executing a test case without the additional overhead of comparing input and output tables.

 _**Function type:** Test_